 Cattle sampling Techniques

 A total of 100 cattle of different breeds, sex and ages were randomly sampled from different herds within southern agricultural zone namely; Keana, Obi, Doma and Lafia LGAs of Nasarawa State.
-Sampled wa based on proportion of cattle in a herd.
+Sampled was based on proportion of cattle in a herd.
 The ages were recorded as; infant (0-1year), young adult (2-3 years) and adult (above 3 years) as described by Lorusso et al., (2013).
 The sex was identified based on the genitals and presence of udder.
 The breeds of cattle were identified based on the characteristics described by Kubkomawa (2107).
 Briefly, White Fulani has white coat colour and it is fairly large, height about 130 cm, the hump is large and well developed, navel flab is small, horns are medium length, up curving, and lyre shaped.

 Sokoto Gudali are uniform cream, light grey or dun, the dewlap and skin folds are highly developed, pendulous ears and horns almost absent.
 The hair is short and the skin is thick and pigmented.
 Adamawa Gudali is medium to large sized, with medium length horns and usually pied, or with a white, black, red or brown coat.
 It has thick, crescent- shaped horns, a pendulous hump, and a short head and muzzle.
 Keteku combines muturu and Bunaji features with white, grey and black types predominantly, and more occasionally red and brown.
 The horns are long compared with the muturu, but the hump smaller, and the legs shorter than the Bunaji while kuri has distinctive, inflated, spongy horns unknown in any other breed and with a mean height of 1.5m, and weight up to 550kg